ShlomitY/tiny_sql/docs/design.md

 After reaching these conclusions I decided to continue to the second link and see what I can learn from it.
 I watched the first 3 videos and decided that I want to follow his steps and using his guiding videos to implement my Command-line interface for queries.

+Unfortunately after investing a lot of time in watching the videos and trying to implement the code I couldn't reach a satisfactory result.
+So I reached out to the number provided and asked if I could use a file input instead of implementing a command line interface.
+I was told that it is acceptable to do so.

+Following this I decided to delete all the code of the repository and start from scratch again.
+This time by using file input.